softwareconstruction240/softwareconstruction/instruction/generics/generics.md

 If you attempt to put an integer into the stringList you will get a compile time error, and vice-versa.
 Also, because the compiler knows what its type parameter is bound to for the generic class, you don't need to do the type conversion.

 Before generics were introduced to Java you had to either create a different class implementation for each type you wanted to support, or you had to use an `Object` to represent the type of the class and then typecast the `Object` before you could use it.
-Consider the follow use of the non-generic `ArrayList` class.
+Consider the following use of the non-generic `ArrayList` class.

 ```java
 var list = new ArrayList();